Wrongful Termination in Alabama

 Step Three: File a Complaint

 If you have not yet had your case reviewed by an attorney, the EEOC built a self-evaluation tool to help you decide if filing a claim with them is an appropriate way to handle your case.
-An attorney simplifies this part of the process by helping you to write the complaint.
+An attorney makes this part of the process much easier, by helping to guide you to write the complaint.
 You serve your employer notice.
-Then, the resolution process starts there.
+Then the resolution process starts there.
 Note that not all cases make it to a courtroom as some employers prefer to settle.

 If you have a case that requires speaking to someone in person, you may contact the Birmingham District Office.
 They strongly urge Alabama residents to use their public portal to schedule an appointment with a federal official.
 Alternatively, you can try calling them at 1-800-669-4000.